NSAPH/data-paltform-internal-docs/docs/cms_ingestion.md

 docker exec  webserver bash -c "source /root/anaconda/etc/profile.d/conda.sh && conda activate nsaph && mkdir -p ${rundir} && cd ${rundir} && cwl-runner --debug  --leave-tmpdir  /opt/airflow/project/cms/src/cwl/medicare.cwl --database /opt/airflow/project/sandbox.ini --connection_name sandbox --input $HOME/testing_ingestion/test_data"
 ```

 Remember that a container has an independent file structure from the `nsaph host`. `rundir` concatenated with `reldir` is a directory inside the docker container. `reldir` has a mapping to the `nsaph host`.
 The `sandbox.ini` file is stored inside the container to connect to the database.
-The input directory is mappend to the `nsaph host`.
+The input directory is mapped to the `nsaph host`.

 Run the bash file.